 First-prize winner Hibiki Sakai receiving the award from Sumitomo Group Public Affairs Committee Executive Director Shuichi Nagasawa.

-This year was the 20th anniversary of Sumitomo Group Public Affairs Committee’s special support for the speech contest.
+This year marked the 21st anniversary of Sumitomo Group Public Affairs Committee’s special support for the speech contest.
 The Sumitomo Group Public Affairs Committee’s activities are inspired by the Group message, “Passing important values from people to people.”
 We relish the opportunity to contribute to the success of this contest in bringing the words and example of these life-affirming inspirational individuals to the attention of the wide audience they so richly deserve.

 Click to read the speech.